kodemore/chocs/README.md

 from chocs import HttpCookie
 from chocs import HttpRequest
-from chocs import HttpResponse from chocs import HttpApplication from chocs import serve
+from chocs import HttpResponse from chocs import Application from chocs import serve

-http = HttpApplication()
+http = Application()

 @http.get("/cookies")